Get Free Seats (Applicable on all courses)

 • Control, process, chemical, and design engineers

-• Electrical and electronics engineers who work in the oil and gas sector, production plants, and industry
+• Electrical and electronics engineers who work in the oil and gas sector and production plants and industry

 • Production professionals